TAGS: case study, ethics, principles, privacy

 I would love suggestions of positions she might pursue in the public relations/media/ journalism/mediation areas that would accommodate her disabilities.”

-Analysis: A career services professional shared detailed client information seeking advice on career options.
-The professional shared confidential information, including that the client is a member of a protected class, her gender, her age, and that she has a disability.
+Analysis: A career services professional shared detailed client information seeking advice on career options—the professional shared confidential information, including that the client is a member of a protected class, her gender and age, and that she has a disability.
+Additionally, the professional shared information about her race, graduation year, major, and her preferred location.
+The demographic data of the client are so narrowed that confidentiality and privacy are compromised.
 We assume that the professional did not get permission from the client to present her case to the listserv.
+However, even with the authorization from a client, the professional should remove any identifiable demographic information that would expose identity.

 Options for Resolution: Principle 5 is very clear when it states that personal information of students is to be protected.

-First of all, the career services professional posting this case should be informed that their action is addressed in the NACE Principles for Ethical Professional Practice, specifically Principle 5.
-He or she should be made aware of different alternatives that should be followed to avoid this breach of client confidentiality.
-They include:
+First of all, the career services professional posting this case should be informed that the action runs counter to the Principles for Ethical Professional Practice, specifically Principle 5.
+The professional should be made aware of alternatives that should be followed to avoid this breach of client confidentiality:

-The client should be informed about the breach of confidentiality and given a copy of the “Playing Fair” article.
-He or she needs to be assured that this breach of confidentiality is being taken seriously and steps have been taken to prevent this from happening in the future.
+The client in this scenario should be informed about the breach of confidentiality and given a copy of “Playing Fair: Your Rights and Responsibilities as a Job Seeker.”
+She needs to be assured that this breach of confidentiality is being taken seriously and steps have been taken to prevent this from happening in the future.
 The counselor should consider posting the “Playing Fair” article in the career services office so that students are made aware of their rights.

 Median number of professional career services staff